kasparas-ban/torch/README.md

 - [ ] Make timer toast text to slide infinitely (like Spotify)
 - [ ] Implement item filter
 - [ ] Add dark mode
+- [ ] Add ability for users to add their social media links, description about themselves

 If there's time